 I’ll be honest, I might be a bit biased, but in my opinion Da Nang is the best city in Vietnam.
 It really has it all, from beautiful beaches, to monkey-filled jungle, quiet alleys and a busy city, there’s something for everyone here.

-Da Nang has been my home since mid-2019 and while I never thought I’d be here longer than a year, it’s been an amazing place to settle down a bit.
+I moved to Da Nang in 2019 and while I never thought I’d be here longer than a year, living in Da Nang was a great decision.

-Da Nang is divided into two: the beachside and the cityside, divided by the Han River.
+Da Nang is divided into two parts: the beachside and the cityside, divided by the Han River.
 Most foreigners choose to live on the beachside, with An Thuong as the main expat neighborhood.
-While An Thuong is a great place to speak English, listen to live music and eat all the food you’ve been missing, you really need to get out of there to experience the real Da Nang.
+While An Thuong is a great place to speak English, listen to live music, and eat all the food you’ve been missing, you really need to get out of there to experience the real Da Nang.

 9. Hoi An